capitalone/DataProfiler/README.md

 If you make adjustments to the code comments, you may rerun the command again to overwrite the specified version.

-Once the documentation is updated, commit and push the whole /docs folder.
+Once the documentation is updated make sure to also update the `index.html` file with the most recent version of docs that have been created.
+Once this is done, commit and push the whole /docs folder.
 API documentation will only update when pushed to the main branch.

 If you make a mistake naming the version, you will have to delete it from the /docs/source/index.rst file.